 Fukuoka Trains 8,500 Teachers in Generative AI

-Fukuoka City began training public school teachers in the use of generative artificial intelligence on June 5, 2026, with a workshop held at Mushiroda Elementary School, according to News On Japan.
-The sessions demonstrated prompt-driven tasks such as drafting notices and lesson materials.
-Starting this month, the city plans to provide training to approximately 8,500 teachers across municipal elementary schools, junior high schools, and special needs schools, News On Japan reports.
-The local rollout is intended to support classroom activities and streamline administrative work.
-According to News On Japan, city officials also plan to develop generative AI guidelines and include AI literacy instruction for teachers.
+Fukuoka City began training public school teachers to use generative AI on June 5, 2026, starting with a workshop at Mushiroda Elementary School, according to News On Japan.
+The session demonstrated prompt-driven tasks such as drafting notices and lesson materials, showing how the technology can speed routine preparation.
+Starting this month, the city plans to train roughly 8,500 teachers across municipal elementary schools, junior high schools, and special needs schools, News On Japan reports.
+The rollout aims to support classroom instruction and streamline administrative work.
+City officials also plan to develop their own generative AI guidelines and provide AI literacy instruction so the tools are used appropriately, according to News On Japan.

 What happened